antarctica/flask-entra-auth/README.md

 and has the required set of scopes present.

 The resource protector class itself then registers this validator.
 We don't need to make any changes to it.

+### Resource protector 2

+As an evolved version of the resource protector:

+- overloads `validate()` method of bearer token validator as much of its validation checks are done implicitly by initialising an `EntraToken` (such as expiry), now only checks for required scopes
+- means we can remove the derived `EntraTokenAuthlib` class
+- means we essentially have a authenticate and authorise method (with the later called 'validate')
+- refactors into a Flask extension

 ## Licence